John McConnell (peace activist): Early years

-John McConnell was born on March 22, 1915 in Davis City, Iowa, United States.
+John McConnell was born on March 22, 1915, in Davis City, Iowa, United States.
 He was the son of a Pentecostal preacher and traveling doctor.
 His first interest in the Earth began in 1939 while partnering with Albert Nobell, a chemist, in the Nobell Research Laboratory in Los Angeles that built a factory for the manufacture of plastics.
 Realizing how much the manufacture of plastic polluted the Earth, his concern for ecology grew.
 Afterward, he was a lifetime believer in care of the environment, founded on his Christian beliefs.
-He stated that, leading into World War II, he believed that love and prayer could be more powerful than bombs.
+He stated that leading into World War II, he believed that love and prayer could be more powerful than bombs.

-On October 31, 1957, soon after the first successful Sputnik launch, McConnell wrote an editorial entitled, "Make Our Satellite A Symbol Of Hope", calling for peaceful cooperation in the exploration of Space with a visible "Star of Hope" satellite.
+On October 31, 1957, soon after the first successful Sputnik launch, McConnell wrote an editorial, calling for peaceful cooperation in the exploration of Space with a visible "Star of Hope" satellite.
 This led him to create a "Star of Hope" organization to foster international cooperation in space.